olimorris/pyscoutfm/README.md

 ## ⁉️ FAQs

 **Q. Why should I use PyScoutFM over Genie Scout?**

 A. I think it comes down to your workflow and how you play the game.
 I am on a Mac mostly which doesn't help when it comes to using Genie Scout.
-I also like to use custom weightings which are easier to update with PyScoutFM.
-Finally, I _think_ the ratings that come out of PyScoutFM are more accurate than Genie Scout's defaults.
+I also like to use custom weightings which are easier to update with PyScoutFM and I _think_ the ratings that come out this are more accurate than Genie Scout's defaults.

 **Q. How does PyScoutFM differ to Squirrel's web app and which is better?**

 A. Firstly, huge props to Squirrel for starting this _movement_ with Python and Football Manager.
 I disagreed with how they've setup their weighting/rating system in their tool and valued the work and analysis that had taken place over on [FM-Arena's](https://fm-arena.com/thread/1949-fm22-positional-filters-what-are-the-best-attributes-for-each-position) site.
 As such, I think that PyScoutFM produces more accurate outputs...and even if you don't think so, you can very quickly change the [weightings](src/pyscoutfm/config/weightings.json) to your liking.

 I've put together a comparison table between the two apps: